Americans' Guide to Buying BC Real Estate: Taxes, Deposits, & Foreign Buyer Rules Explained Step-by-Step

 Step 1: Choose Local Representation

 Your agent leads negotiations, but closings are coordinated through lawyers or notaries.
-Choose representation familiar with cross-border identification, wire timing, and dual-country tax considerations.
+Choose a representative familiar with cross-border identification, wire timing, and dual-country tax considerations.

 What to Look For in Your Team